-8.2 Refund Policy
+8.2 Refunds

+Application and Admission Fees are non-refundable.

+Tuition Fees

-- a.
-Application and Admission Fees are non-refundable. - b.
-Tuition Fees: - (1) Students who withdraw before program commencement will be refunded 100% of the tuition fee paid. - (2) Students who withdraw within one week of program commencement will forfeit the first installment of the tuition fee.
-The College will return the postdated check for the second installment of the tuition fee. - (3) The entire first semester tuition fee is non-refundable for students who withdraw one week after program commencement.
-This includes the post-dated check. - (4) A student who is suspended or expelled from the College for disciplinary reasons forfeits all rights to any refunds.
+Students who withdraw before program commencement will be refunded 100% of the tuition fee paid.

+Students who withdraw within one week of program commencement will forfeit the first installment of the tuition fee.
+The College will return the postdated check for the second installment of the tuition fee.

+The entire first semester tuition fee is non-refundable for students who withdraw after one week from program commencement.
+This includes the PDC.

+A student who is suspended or expelled from the College for disciplinary reasons forfeits all rights to any refunds.